anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

     <img width="500" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/monitoring/performance_drift.png">
 </div>

-!!! note
-    We may need to monitor metrics at various window sizes to catch performance degradation as soon as possible.
+> We may need to monitor metrics at various window sizes to catch performance degradation as soon as possible.
 Here we're monitoring the overall f1 but we can do the same for slices of data, individual classes, etc. For example, if we monitor the performance on a specific tag, we may be able to quickly catch new algorithms that were released for that tag (ex. new transformer architecture).

 However, there are two main obstacles with this approach:

 - **Delayed outcomes**: we may not always have the ground-truth outcomes available to determine the model's performance on production inputs.
 This is especially true if there is significant lag or annotation is required on the real-world data.
-To mitigate this, we could
+To mitigate this, we could:
     - devise a **proxy signal** that can help us *estimate* the model's performance.
 For example, in our tag prediction task, we could use the actual tags that an author attributes to a project as the intermediary labels until we have verified labels from an annotation pipeline.
-    - use the statistical features of our inputs and predicted outputs as a indirect [measure](#measuring-drfit).
+    - use the statistical features of our inputs and predicted outputs as an indirect [measure](#measuring-drift).
-- **Too late**: if we wait to catch the model decay based on the performance, it may have already cause significant damage to downstream business pipelines that are dependent on it.
+- **Too late**: if we wait to catch the model decay based on the performance, it may have already caused significant damage to downstream business pipelines that are dependent on it.
 We need to employ more fine-grained monitoring to identify the *sources* of model drift prior to actual performance degradation.

 ## Drift